izderadicka/audioserve/README.md

 Transcoding
 -----------

-Audioserve offers possibility to transcode audio files to opus format (opus codec, ogg or webm container) to save bandwidth and volume of transfered data.
+Audioserve offers possibility to transcode audio files to opus format (opus codec, ogg or webm container) or few other formats to save bandwidth and volume of transfered data.
 For transcoding to work `ffmpeg` program must be installed and available on system's PATH.
 Transconding is provided in three variants and client can choose between then (using query parameter `trans` with value l,m or h):

 * low - (default 32 kbps opus with 12kHz cutoff mono)